urbanpixellab/CarrouselOscStepper/README.md

+# Development

+Install Arduino and Teensy software and open the sketch file with

+    arduino CarouselOscStepper/CarouselOscStepper.ino &

 # CarrouselOscStepper
 * testwise two toggels on pin 6 and 7 for direction and go... only testwise for onlocation
 * testwise nodstop on all microswitches